bspk/oauth.xyz-spec/draft-richer-transactional-authz.md

               generated for this interaction.

-The means of directing the user to this URL are outside the scope of this specification, but common options include redirecting the user from a web page and launching the system browser with the target URL.
+The means of directing the RO to this URL are outside the scope of this specification, but common options include redirecting the RO from a web page and launching the system browser with the target URL.

 ~~~